jubaan/employee-csv-node/README.md

   { first_name: 'Giorgia', last_name: 'Tyne' }
   ```

-- Search for specific User data (more than one argument).
+- Search for specific User data with more than one arguments.
   ```sh
   # Input
   node ./bin/search_for Giorgia last_name email